The End of the Beginning of Digital Service Units (2018)

 Now this is not the end.
 It is not even the beginning of the end.
 But it is, perhaps, the end of the beginning.

 We are at an interesting time for digital service units.
-One the one hand, the novelty and newness of these teams has worn off; on the other hand, there is growing acceptance by many governments that these teams are useful tool in driving new practices, particularly agile development processes and user centric design.
+One the one hand, the novelty and newness of these teams has worn off; on the other hand, there is growing acceptance by many governments that these teams are a useful tool for driving new practices, particularly agile development processes and user centric design.
 Less clear, but still a possibility, is the key question of whether these units can enable the deeper digital transformation that will prompt a fundamental rethink in how technology could re-shape governments for the 21st century.

 Equally important, a lot has been learned.
 So much so that we now stand at the end of the beginning for digital services units.
-The end of the beginning, because a rough consensus around a “north star” and general tactics has emerged.
+The end of the beginning because a rough consensus around a “north star” and general tactics has emerged.
 And not the end, as we are both far from the end of the journey and have earned ample license to carry on.

 Since the founding of the UK Government Digital Service in 2011, the number of digital service groups — teams of digital experts, often drawn from the commercial tech industry and combined with in house government talent, and tasked with “digitizing” government — has exploded.
 Today Peru, Argentina, United States, Mexico, Canada, Italy and Australia are just a few of the countries with such units, joining the ranks of long-evolving government technology programs in pioneers like Estonia, Israel and Singapore.
 In addition, a growing number of sub-national actors, such California, Ontario and Georgia also boast these teams.
 In the US, the United States Digital Service (USDS) has led projects across federal bureaucracies and produced public resources like the Digital Services Playbook, College Scorecard, and TechFAR Handbook.
 It is now training a new generation of digitally oriented procurement officers on technology procurement practices.